Tutorials

 See the tutorial on every one of Photoshop's Toolbar tools Every Photoshop Tool Explained.
 There is a growing number of tutorials on many tasks and techniques that are favorites with my students.

 My Photoshop Beginners and Improvers courses are 15 weeks of a two hour lesson.
 Each week students are given homework to accomplish a similar task to the lesson.
-Doing the homework dramatically improved students learning.
+When I introduced homework, I immediately saw a significant improvement in students learning.
+Obviously this is not a surprise to anyone.
 I urge you to not just read the tasks, but to work through them.
 Studies have shown we retain far more by doing, rather than just reading.

 Multiple Rollover Images to Make Learning Easier